GabrielaFort/LLMOncoTreeApp/README.md

 - `.docx`
 - `.json`

-Pathology Report-style files are parsed before classification:
+Pathology report or molecular test result files are parsed before classification:

 - `.pdf` files are displayed in the app, converted to text using [Docling](https://www.docling.ai/), then parsed into OncoTree input JSON using the selected LLM.
 The app defaults to processing the first 5 PDF pages; users can change the page limit before classification.
 - `.txt` files are parsed into OncoTree input JSON.